 Butter chicken is also one of the favourite dishes of the store’s owner, Nisrin Jariwala.
 Located in Peanut Plaza at the heart of Don Valley Village, Fine India Grocers sells mainly South Asian food products.
-Next to a community centre, and surrounded by apartment buildings harbouring new immigrant families, it’s the only store within a four kilometre radius that specifically supplies Indian and Pakistani products.
+Next to a local community centre, and surrounded by apartment buildings harbouring new immigrant families, it’s the only store within a four kilometre radius that specifically supplies Indian and Pakistani food products.
 Nisrin adamantly fills shelves with masalas (spice mixes) for busy students or people working long hours of the day, to use in popular dishes like butter chicken, or to just make a quick meal.

-The fridges are stocked with garlic naan, aloo puri, paneer, chutney, and many more Indian staples, and its shelves are packed with jars of preserved side dishes and special-brand pre-made spice packages ready to be added to any meat or vegetable dish.
+Their packed fridges are stocked with garlic naan, aloo puri, paneer, chutney, and many more Indian staples, and its shelves are packed with jars of preserved side dishes and special-brand pre-made spice packages ready to be added to any meat or vegetable dish.

 As some of her employees came from different South Asian backgrounds, they tell Nisrin what sort of items will have locals coming into the store.
 And so she readily has certain items pertaining to religious holidays, or special fasting food items available at her store.
-For example, she supplied holi colours, which were for the Holi, a Hindu festival of colours, during the month of March, when the festivities where happening.
+For example, she supplied Holi colours, which were for the Holi, a Hindu festival of colours, during the month of March, when the festivities where happening.

 Crunchy, with packaging that boasts strong buttery flavours, and sweet chocolatey chunks , are the rolls of Good Day biscuits Nisrin keeps on a small shelf near the cash register of the store.
 She sells them because of their immense popularity within in India.
 She says frankly, “This is nothing more than a Ritz cracker, but because it has that Indian flavour, they’ve grown up eating that.
 When they see this, it’s like having something from back home.”
 She learned over the years of having her own business that it is the familiarity that drives her business; not only through South Asian foods, but from a familiar face.